 Every major economy has some form of privacy law.
 Let's take a look at the state of privacy law in two of the world's most important markets - the United States and the European Union.

 Privacy law in the United States is fairly patchy right now.
 However, the direction of travel is unarguably towards tighter regulation and greater consumer rights.

-Whilst the CCPA isn't directly applicable to most small companies, it should be taken as a sign of things to come.
+Whilst the CCPA (CPRA) isn't directly applicable to most small companies, it should be taken as a sign of things to come.
 When stricter privacy regulations come into force, your company will have a significant competitive advantage if it is already fundamentally compliant.